Skip to main content

 -- Add column "email" to table: "users"

-ALTER TABLE `users` ADD COLUMN `email` text NULL;
+ALTER TABLE `users` ADD COLUMN `email` text NOT NULL DEFAULT 'unknown';

 SQL